 Carbohydrates have the general formula Cx(H2O)y.
 They are the ultimate source of most of our food.
-We dress with cellulose in the form of cotton, linen, and rayon.
+We dress in cellulose in the form of cotton, linen, and rayon.

-What elements are found in carbohydrates classification?
-Carbohydrates classification is explained into three groups based on the number of sugar units and upon their behavior towards hydrolysis.
+What elements are found in the carbohydrate classification?
+Carbohydrate classification is explained into three groups based on the number of sugar units and upon their behavior towards hydrolysis.

 - Oligosaccharides and

-Mono means One, Saccharon implies Sugar in Greek.
-These are the simplest group of carbohydrates and are referred to as simple sugars as they are sweet.
-The compounds are having free aldehyde or ketone group and two or more hydroxyl (-OH) groups.
+Mono means One, Saccharon implies sugar in Greek.
+These are the simplest group of carbohydrates and are referred to as “simple sugars” as they are sweet.
+The compounds have a free aldehyde or ketone group and two or more hydroxyl (-OH) groups.
 They cannot be further hydrolyzed into simpler compounds.
 The general formula of the monosaccharide is Cn(H2O)n.

-Depending upon the total number of carbon atoms in monosaccharides and aldehyde and ketone functional groups present they are classified using terms shown in the below table.
+Depending upon the total number of carbon atoms in monosaccharides and aldehyde and ketone functional groups present, they are classified using the terms shown in the below table.

-Oligo means Few in the Greek language.
-Also called oligosaccharides.
-These are complex sugars When hydrolyzing these sugars yields 2 to 10 molecules of the same or different monosaccharide molecules.
+Oligo means “few” in the Greek language. also called oligosaccharides.
+These are complex sugars.
+When hydrolyzed, these sugars yield 2 to 10 molecules of the same or different monosaccharide molecules.
 They are further classified as disaccharides, trisaccharides, tetrasaccharides, etc. based on the number of monosaccharide units.

 - Disaccharides (Cn(H2O)n-1) – Sucrose, Maltose, Lactose, Cellulose, Trehalose, Melibiose, and Gentiobiose